laoutaris/privacy-policy/Privacy Policy for Fashion Tools.md

 We use the information we collect for the following purposes:

 - **To Provide Services**: Your measurements are processed to calculate and display accurate sizing recommendations for gloves, bracelets, shoes, rings, dresses, watches, hats, and other tools.
-- **To Personalize Your Experience**: Language settings (Version 1.0.6) and theme preferences (Version 1.0.1) are used to tailor the app to your preferences.
+- **To Personalize Your Experience**: Language settings (Version 1.0.6) and theme preferences (Version 1.0.1) tailor the app to your preferences.
 - **To Improve the App**: Usage data helps us identify popular features, fix bugs (e.g., theme bug fixed in Version 1.0.2), and develop new tools (e.g., handbag selection tool in Version 1.0.5).
-- **To Support Maintenance**: Starting with Version 1.0.7, each tool has its own locales, making it easier for us to update and maintain the app efficiently.
+- **To Support Maintenance**: Starting with Version 1.0.7, each tool has its locales, making it easier for us to update and maintain the app efficiently.

 ---